 Italy‘s policy of inclusion and integration in schools and the community is well established.
 Children with special needs, provided they aren’t too severe, are encouraged to enrol in mainstream schools.
 It’s up to the individual school to judge what constitutes severe.
 Lifts and ramps must be installed in schools when required, and children with special needs are entitled to up to 12 hours of tuition with a specially qualified support teacher (maestro di sostegno).

 Before you leave your home country, put together a portfolio that outlines your child’s condition.
 You should include medical documents, psychological and educational assessments and any learning plans you have.
 Be honest about your child’s condition and your expectations with everyone you speak to in Italy.
 This will place you in a better position to secure the services you need.

-If you’re keen for your child to attend a local Italian-language school then you should schedule an appointment with the principal.
+If you want,, your child to attend a local Italian-language school then you should schedule an appointment with the principal.
 Bring along an interpreter if necessary and be sure to discuss your expectations and requirements.
-The best way to avoid disappointment is to get everything in writing, so you can refer to it later.
+The best way to avoid disappointment is to get everything in writing so you can refer to it later.